 Feeling frustrated, I decided to up my mind game after Sarah and Lynn invited me to attend a 4-day silent retreat on Mount Baldy.

 On the final day of the retreat, 30 participants were packed in a cold zendo, sitting atop our stiff zabutons, guided through a meditation that explored the “true nature of mind”, by visualizing a descent into the depths of our brains.
 We were asked to observe closely whatever appeared during the mediation, since afterwards we’d have an opportunity to share what occurred.

-The only time allotted to speak at the workshop was during the daily dharma talks, brief discussions following hours of meditation that commenced at the wicked hour of 6am.
+The only time allotted to speak at the workshop was during the daily dharma talks, that commenced at the wicked hour of 6am.

 Following the meditation, practitioners reported a profound silence they’d never experienced.
 Others felt “appreciative joy”, describing an “expansive blissful luminosity”.
 Sarah said, “I felt as if I was cradled by compassion itself.
 The universe was smiling upon me with such love and tenderness, and I realized I am not separate from this loving tenderness.
 It is woven into the very fabric of my being.”